 Step 1: initial conceptualization

 Begin developing your program concept and determining/securing potential speaker(s) internally (see Event speaker management guidance for more information).
 Leave yourself some flexibility, but begin determining a few potential dates and times that could work for all necessary parties for the webinar.
-Make sure to visit the Global Planning Calendar to see what other events are in the works across HBA.
-This calendar also outlines holidays and HBA Central event dates to avoid.
+Make sure to visit the HBA Master Events List to see what other events are in the works across HBA.
+This planning document also outlines holidays and HBA Central event dates to avoid.
 The Global Planning Calendar can also be used to collaborate across chapters or regions on similar event topics.
-We also have an association-wide calendar that shows educational webinars already booked.
+We also have an association-wide calendar that shows educational virtual webinars already booked.
 Lastly, speak with your regional programming team to get a better idea of what other webinars are upcoming so you can better plan your event.

 Step 2: secure your webinar date and time slot